 Ethics code: IR.IAU.SARI.REC.1400.083

-Shahbazi I, Emadian S O, Alavikolaei S E.
+Shahbazi I, Emadian S O, Ebrahimi Alavikolaei S.

 URL: http://jeche.ir/article-1-357-en.html

-1- Department of Psychology, Islamic Azad University, Sari Branch, Sari, Iran
+1- Department of Psychology, Sar.C., Islamic Azad University, Sari, Iran.

-3- Department of Psychology, Ayatollah Amoli Branch, Islamic Azad University, Amol, Iran.
+2- Department of Psychology, AAm.C., Islamic Azad University, Amol, Iran.

-Background and Aim: Autism spectrum disorder (ASD) is recognized as a major challenge in the development and enhancement of children's communication skills.
-The present study aimed to compare the effectiveness of two play-therapy methods, Floortime and the Sunrise program, on improving the communication skills of children with this disorder.
+Background and Aim Autism spectrum disorder (ASD) is a major challenge in the development of children's communication skills.
+The present study aimed to compare the effectiveness of two play-therapy methods, Floortime therapy and Son-rise program, in improving the communication skills of children with ASD.

 Type of Study: